pvfgabriel/1st-Qtr-Project-Proposal/README.md

 Title: Valuing your well-being

 Description: "Your mental health matters", always remember that.
 We were stuck at home and needed to adjust to the online set-up for the past 2 years.
 There were so-called online classes or the new mode of learning that stressed many of us, including me.
 Too much stress can cause anxiety and depression, which is bad for a person who is growing and studying, a.k.a the students.
 As someone who also experienced anxiety because of my studies, I know how you feel.
-To help you feel better, read and explore more this website to see experiences, thoughts, and advice regarding mental healh :D
+To help you feel better, read and explore more this website to see experiences, thoughts, and advice regarding mental health :D

 Homepage: This contains the title, description, and images to click that lead to the other web pages.
 There will also be a colored background.